 Finally, the parties, with the help of the mediation officer, explore alternative solutions to the dispute.
-If the parties reach an agreement, they write down the terms of the agreement and sign a settlement form before leaving the mediation session.
-If, on the other hand, no agreement is reached, the mediation officer will explain the next steps to the parties, including how to file an Arbitration Request.
+If the parties reach agreement, they write down the terms of the agreement on a settlement form before leaving the mediation session.
+If, on the other hand, no agreement is reached, the parties sign a "no settlement form" and the mediation officer explains the next steps to the parties.